carpentries-lab/metagenomics-R/_episodes/04-ggplot2.md

 teaching: 15
 exercises: 10
 questions:
-- "How can I create beautiful graphs in R?"
+- "How can I create useful graphs in R?"
 objectives:
 - "Create figures using ggplot2."
 - "Install and use libraries in R."